GraceLoggins/SparcElectric/docs/index.md

 - Platform: Microsoft SQL Server on-prem database, SSMS, SSIS, and Power BI.
 - Data: Work order data is randomized between two limits; a min and max for customer related labor and equipment costs that varies over time, and a min and max for infrastructure related labor and equipment costs that varies over the same time period.

+### Additional Warning
+- None of the code in the SparcElectric Mixed Database and Data Warehouse Test-bed is production ready and should not be run against a production instance.
+- This is a sample test-bed for testing, entertainment, and simulation purposes.

 [Go To Technical and Entity Information](technical.md)
 [How the SparcElectric Test-bed was Generated](steps_to_build.md)